knative/docs/docs/install/operator/configuring-serving-cr.md

 # Configuring the Knative Serving Operator custom resource

-Knative Serving can be configured with the following options:
+You can configure Knative Serving with the following options:

 - [Version configuration](#version-configuration)
 - [Install customized Knative Serving](#install-customized-knative-serving)